FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_calculate-subtree-diff/readme.md

 RPC input contains data-tree paths ('source-path' and 'target-path') and data locations ('source-datastore' and 'target-datastore').
-Data location is the enumeration of two possible values 'OPERATIONAL' and 'CONFIGURATION'.
+Data location is the enumeration of two possible values, 'OPERATIONAL' and 'CONFIGURATION'.
 The default value of 'source-datastore' is 'OPERATIONAL' and default value of 'target-datastore' is 'CONFIGURATION'.

-Output of the RPC contains list of differences between source and target subtrees.
+RPC output contains a list of differences between source and target subtrees.

 ![RPC calculate-subtree-dif](RPC_calculate_subtree_diff-RPC_calculate_subtree_diff.svg)

 ## RPC Examples

-### Successful example: computed difference
+### Successful example: Computed difference

 RPC calculate-subtree-diff input has a path to two different testtool devices with different YANG schemas.
 Output contains a list of statements